AbirHasan2005/ClickyFlyBot/README.md

 * `BOT_TOKEN`: Create a bot using [@BotFather](https://telegram.dog/BotFather), and get the Telegram API token.
 * `API_ID`: Get this from [telegram.org](https://my.telegram.org/apps)
 * `API_HASH`: Get this from [telegram.org](https://my.telegram.org/apps)
+* `API_KEY`: If you got your own ClickyFly API than put it.
+Else bot will not work.

 ## Follow on: